PLC-Programmer/PLC-Programmer.github.io/README.md

 [(B) Compile Scala source code "directly" to run on the Java Virtual Machine (JVM)](https://github.com/PLC-Programmer/PLC-Programmer.github.io/blob/main/(B)%20Compile%20Scala%20source%20code%20%22directly%22%20to%20run%20on%20the%20Java%20Virtual%20Machine%20(JVM).md)

-[(C) Working with simple build tool to run an app on the JVM in Windows with (3rd party) imports](https://github.com/PLC-Programmer/PLC-Programmer.github.io/blob/main/(C)%20Working%20with%20simple%20build%20tool%20to%20run%20an%20app%20on%20the%20JVM%20in%20Windows%20with%20(3rd%20party)%20imports)
+[(C) Working with simple build tool to run an app on the JVM in Windows with (3rd party) imports](https://github.com/PLC-Programmer/PLC-Programmer.github.io/blob/main/(C)%20Working%20with%20simple%20build%20tool%20to%20run%20an%20app%20on%20the%20JVM%20in%20Windows%20with%20(3rd%20party)%20imports.md)

-[(D) Working with simple build tool to create a standalone program ("Scala native") in Linux](https://github.com/PLC-Programmer/PLC-Programmer.github.io/blob/main/(D)%20Working%20with%20simple%20build%20tool%20to%20create%20a%20standalone%20program%20(%22Scala%20native%22)%20in%20Linux)
+[(D) Working with simple build tool to create a standalone program ("Scala native") in Linux](https://github.com/PLC-Programmer/PLC-Programmer.github.io/blob/main/(D)%20Working%20with%20simple%20build%20tool%20to%20create%20a%20standalone%20program%20(%22Scala%20native%22)%20in%20Linux.md)

-[(E) Working with scala-cli to create a standalone program in Windows 11](https://github.com/PLC-Programmer/PLC-Programmer.github.io/blob/main/(E)%20Working%20with%20scala-cli%20to%20create%20a%20standalone%20program%20in%20Windows%2011)
+[(E) From a Scala program to JavaScript for the web browser](https://github.com/PLC-Programmer/PLC-Programmer.github.io/blob/main/(E)%20From%20a%20Scala%20program%20to%20JavaScript%20for%20the%20web%20browser.md)

-[(F) From a Scala program to JavaScript for the web browser](https://github.com/PLC-Programmer/PLC-Programmer.github.io/blob/main/(F)%20From%20a%20Scala%20program%20to%20JavaScript%20for%20the%20web%20browser.md)
+[(F) From a Scala program to JavaScript for node.js](https://github.com/PLC-Programmer/PLC-Programmer.github.io/blob/main/(F)%20From%20a%20Scala%20program%20to%20JavaScript%20for%20node.js.md)

 [(G) My problems with Scala](https://github.com/PLC-Programmer/PLC-Programmer.github.io/blob/main/(G)%20My%20problems%20with%20Scala.md#g-my-problems-with-scala)